joereynolds/reap-get/docs/TASKLIST.md

 - [ ] Add the ability to sort by table heading in the package search
 - [ ] Users need the ability to specify multiple sources since the functionality is actually already there
-- [ ] Users should be able to specify the rrest of the fields too (os, vst version, etc...)
+- [ ] Users should be able to specify the rest of the fields too (os, vst version, etc...)
 - [ ] Add a friendly thank you message when a user submits a package.
 Something along the lines of
 ```
 Thank you for submitting your package, it will be reviewed and approved within 24 hours.